HellbenderInc/.github/.github/pull_request_template.md

 # [Title]  [Provide a succinct and descriptive title for the pull request, e.g., "Improve caching mechanism for API calls"]

+## Overview

+- [ ] Quick fix (Solves an immediate observed deficiency, error, or vulnerability)
+- [ ] Redesign (Reorganizes or removes code to be more reusable, or reuse other libraries)
+- [ ] Implementation (Implements a new feature, library or extends existing ones)
+- [ ] Other (Documentation, Testing, Formatting, Example Code, Code uploaded for review, etc)

 ## What? - Description of changes

 [Explain what changes were made.
 Add link any related issues.
 Is this a "Major" or "Minor" change based on <https://semver.org/> terminology?
 Indicate if this is a Major change.]